-- Under the Children and Community Services Act 2004, it is illegal to employ children under the age of 15 in this industry, except if the child is working as part of a school program (e.g. work experience placement) or in a family business. - School aged children must not be employed during school hours, unless participating in a school program. - Visit When children can work in Western Australia for more information.
+- A child who is 13 or 14 years old may work in a business which is considered to be a shop or restaurant between 6.00am and 10.00pm (excepting school hours) if the employer has obtained written permission from their parent or guardian. - Children under 15 cannot be employed in other occupations or workplaces covered by this WA award except if the child is working as part of a school program (e.g. work experience placement) or in a family business. - School aged children must not work in school hours except as part of a school program. - Visit When children can work in Western Australia for more information.